sezya-kot/vehicle-app-python-template/docs/setup_and_explore_development_environment.md

 If you are working behind a corporate proxy add the following environment variable so that the DevContainer will use the correct proxy settings.

 #### Windows:
+1. Edit environment variables for your account
-1. Create an environment variable with name `DEVCONTAINER_PROXY` and with value `.Proxy` for your account
+2. Create an environment variable with name the `DEVCONTAINER_PROXY` and with the value `.Proxy` for your account
    * Don't forget (dot) in value of the environment variable
+3. If you are using a different Port than 3128 for your Proxy, you have to set another environment variable as follows:
+   *  DEVCONTAINER_PROXY_PORT=<PortNumber>
-2. Restart Visual Studio Code to pick up new environment variable
+4. Restart Visual Studio Code to pick up new environment variable

 #### macOS & Linux:
 ```